"Humility's Independence," Philosophia (2023)

 Stuff I'm Actively Working On

-A paper explaining why consequentialist theories of virtue are indefensible (~6000 words) (Currently under review)
+A paper explaining why consequentialist theories of virtue are indefensible (~8000 words) (Currently R&R)

 A paper offering a non-naturalist foundation for virtue ethics (~3000 words).

-Revising dissertation papers to be suitable for standalone publication (two of these are under review).
+Revising dissertation papers to be suitable for standalone publication (one of these is an R&R).